 I hear this all the time: oh you teach kid’s yoga?
-How fun!
+How fun and relaxing!

 They must love it and be so calm and flexible!
 You must be really good at the splits by now, huh?

 I do yoga on my own every morning and I teach 9 kids yoga classes every day and I still can’t do the splits.